-The ARLP is offered by the Australian Rural Leadership Foundation and targets leaders from, or working for, rural Australian who are committed to extending their knowledge, understanding and capabilities in order to be more effective and influential.
-The Program comprises 50 days residential, delivered in 6 sessions over 15 months.
+The ARLP is offered by the Australian Rural Leadership Foundation and targets leaders from rural Australia who are committed to extending their knowledge, understanding and capabilities in order to be more effective and influential.
+The Program comprises 50 days residential training, delivered in 6 sessions over 15 months.

 For information about what to include in your video, see Upload your video

-The TSRA is calling for applications from Torres Strait Islander and Aboriginal people living in the Torres Strait or Northern Peninsula Area communities of Bamaga and Seisia to participate in the Torres Strait Young Leaders Program (TSYLP) 2020.
+The TSRA will support Torres Strait Islander and Aboriginal people living in the Torres Strait or Northern Peninsula Area communities of Bamaga and Seisia to participate in the Torres Strait Young Leaders Program (TSYLP) 2020.

 The TSYLP is a program for young and passionate leaders between the ages of 18-30 who are of Torres Strait or Aboriginal decent living in the Torres Strait region who are willing to learn about leadership, themselves and interact with other people.